evykassirer/notes/cs365/README.md

 back and forth to determine EQ(x, y)

-Theorem: Any single-tape TM that decides PAL = {ww^R : w in {0,1}*} must have running time Omega(n^2)
+Theorem: Any single-tape TM that decides PAL = {ww^R : w in {0,1}*} must have running time Ω(n^2)

 Proof: let M be a single-tape TM that decides PAL with running time t(n)

-Goal: define a protocol PI that computes EQ with communication cost that depends on t(n)
+Goal: define a protocol π that computes EQ with communication cost that depends on t(n)

 #### Idea 1: Alice and Bob can compute EQ(x, y) by simulating M on x y^R

 M accepts iff xy^R is in PAL

-Define PI as follows:
+Define π as follows:
   - 1. Alice simulates M until the tape head crosses over to the position n+1 on the input tape (no communication required)
   - 2. Alice sends the current state q to Bob. => O(1) bits of communication